cvlab-epfl/cvlab-kubernetes-guide/README.md

 * Connect to <https://app.run.ai> and you make sure the user/password/web-authentication works.
 * Download the config file: <https://icitdocs.epfl.ch/download/attachments/3211266/config> and place it in `~/.kube/`.
 If the download link changes, it is likely to be listed [here](https://icitdocs.epfl.ch/display/clusterdocs/Getting+Started+with+RunAI+SAML).
 * In a console, to login to RunAI, run: `runai login`
-* In a console, configure your default project with: `runai config project cvlab`
+* In a console, configure your default project with: `runai config project cvlab-yourname`
 * Test if you see the lab's jobs `runai list jobs`

 ### Quick-start scripts